Beef and Guinness stew

 Instructions

-- Fry the onions in spray oil/cooking spray until softened, then add the celery & garlic and stir fry for a couple more minutes.
+- Fry the onions in spray oil until softened (about 5-8 minutes), then add the celery & garlic and stir fry for a couple more minutes.

 - Add in the cornflour, and stir through to coat the beef.